-Tracking System Assists State Police
+GPS Assists State Police In Arson Case

 When state police obtained a warrant and then equipped a GPS tracking system upon Michael Dreslinski’s Ford pickup truck they had a strong suspicion that he was engaging in some form of illegal behavior.
 What the GPS tracking data would reveal in less than 10 days was something they could have never anticipated.

-Initially, the local authorities wanted to monitor Dreslinksi’s activities because of pattern of behavior that suggested to many citizens and law enforcement that he was involved in some sort of criminal activity.
+Initially, the local authorities wanted to monitor Dreslinksi’s activities because of a pattern of behavior that suggested to many citizens and law enforcement that he was involved in some sort of criminal activity.
 As a string of unsolved fires were burning down properties such as a bungalow in the Florida, Massachusetts region, the Sawyer house in Sterling, Massachusetts, and more, the tracking device state police placed on Dreslinksi’s vehicle was silently and accurately recording.
 When the state police retrieved the GPS tracker and accessed the data what they discovered was Mr. Dreslinksi’s truck was at or near the location of four fires before the blazes began.

 The vehicle tracking data, which used GPS tracking technology to record the information, suggested to the authorities that Dreslinksi was the arsonist who was responsible for causing all the property damage and destruction of the Sawyer house, the birthplace of Mary Elizabeth, the creator of “Mary Had a Little Lamb”.